Definition and Example of Seller and Buyer Prorations

 Before signing a purchase contract, you should read it to find out how prorations are handled.
 You want to make sure they are assigned fairly.
 Otherwise, you and your real estate agent should discuss whether to make changes to the language about them.

 In most cases, buyers are charged for prorations.
 They then show up as a debit on the buyer's closing statement and as a credit on the seller's closing statement.
 This is because the seller has already paid many of the relevant costs.
 The credits increase the seller's net profits and reimburse the seller for items they have prepaid for the period the seller will not own the property.

 For instance, in many cases, a seller will already have paid property taxes in advance for the year.
 But after the sale, the buyer will be the one responsible for those taxes.
 At closing, the buyer will need to credit a prorated portion of those taxes back to the seller for the remaining days of the year in which the seller will no longer own the home.
 This prorated amount will show up as a credit on the seller's closing statement and a debit on the buyer's closing statement.

 Ultimately, the direction of the credit and debit will depend on when each specific type of cost is paid in your area.

 Types of Seller and Buyer Prorations

 There are various fees and expenses that might be prorated at a real estate closing.
 Here are some of the most common ones.

 Mortgage Interest Prorations

 Unlike rent, which is paid in advance, mortgage interest is paid in arrears.
 When you pay a mortgage payment on January 1, for example, it pays the interest for December.
-On a new mortgage loan, lenders want to collect interest up to 30 days before the first mortgage payment is due, so if you close on, say, November 15, your first mortgage payment will be due January 1.
-As the borrower, you will be charged 15 days of interest on your closing statement, from November 15–30.
-To figure out your interest proration in this scenario, use the following formula:
+On a new mortgage loan, lenders want to collect interest up to 30 days before the first mortgage payment is due.
+If you close on, for example, November 15, your first mortgage payment will be due January 1.
+If you are the borrower, you will be charged 15 days of interest on your closing statement, from November 15 through 30.